Town Library

 Choose one small quest.

 Each quest makes a concrete object.
 The portfolio value comes from the artifact plus a short reflection, not from finishing a huge curriculum.
+Use the evidence brief on each card when you need a quick receipt for what the quest practiced.

 @east_ramp_worksThe East Ramp WorksLocation: Town Library, East RampGuide: Avalanche EvanMake: a route map that gets someone from confusion to confidence.Learn: accessibility, wayfinding, service design.College connection: design, LIS, urban planning, education, hospitality.